Hack-a-tons/CutByVoice/README.md

 - 🤔 **Interactive**: Asks for clarification when the command is ambiguous.
 - 💻 **User-specific workspaces**: Each user gets their own directory for their files.
 - 🔒 **Security**: Includes security checks to prevent malicious commands.
+- ℹ️ **Detailed file information**: Get detailed information about your files, including duration, dimensions, and framerate for videos.

 ---